Cray-HPE/docs-csm/operations/network/network_management_install_guide/aruba/pim.md

 #PIM-SM bootstrap router (BSR) and rendezvous-point (RP)

- “Every PIM multicast group needs to be associated with the IP address of a Rendezvous Point (RP) [...]
+ "Every PIM multicast group needs to be associated with the IP address of a Rendezvous Point (RP) [...]
 For all senders to reach all receivers, it is crucial that all routers in the domain use the same mappings of group addresses to RP addresses. [...]
-The BSR mechanism provides a way in which viable group-to-RP mappings can be created and rapidly distributed to all the PIM routers in a domain.” –rfc5059
+The BSR mechanism provides a way in which viable group-to-RP mappings can be created and rapidly distributed to all the PIM routers in a domain." –rfc5059

 Relevant Configuration